firebolt-db/godocs/docs/sql_reference/commands/data-management/copy-from.md

 | 3          | row3     |

 ### No schema discovery
-Target table exist, read by name, using pattern.
+Target table exists, read by name, using pattern.
 ```sql
 CREATE TABLE target_csv_1 (b text not null, a int not null);